-The Chairman thus declared and proclaimed the above-named nominees as elected members of the Company's Board of Directors for 2022-2023.
+The Chairman then declared and proclaimed the above-named nominees as elected members of the Company's Board of Directors for 2023-2024.

 VIII.
 APPOINTMENT OF EXTERNAL AUDITOR.

 The Chairman proceeded to tackle the next item on the Agenda, which is the appointment of the Company's external auditor.